AdobeDocs/marketo.nl-NL/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md

 ![](assets/image2015-7-15-10-3a47-3a34.png)

 Geweldig!
-Nu kunt u iets doen door te tikken:
+Nu, kunt u iets doen gebeuren door te tikken:

 ![](assets/image2015-7-15-10-3a49-3a20.png)